 The VNC’s Bylaws make the Outreach Committee and the Outreach

 Officer responsible for organizing our quarterly Town Halls.
 In 2007, the Outreach Committee appointed a Town Hall/Event Producer to provide continuity of supervision, expert knowledge, communications coordination and a single point of responsibility for all Town Halls.
-Our Producer

-overseas all areas of the event including approval of expenditures, programming, promotion, and physical arrangements.
+Our Producer oversees all areas of the event including approval of expenditures, programming, promotion, and physical arrangements.

 While determining the topic of each Town Hall is the responsibility of the Outreach Committee, Town Hall content and planning is often delegated to one of the VNC’s Standing or Ad Hoc Committees.
 During the first stages of planning for each Town hall, the Outreach Officer and Producer meet with those helping to organize the event and an Event Plan is agreed to and put in writing.
-The plan is established to insure efficient communications and decision making while maintaining the due diligence requirements imposed by our bylaws.
+The plan is established to ensure efficient communications and decision making while maintaining the due diligence requirements imposed by our bylaws.
 Changes to the plan must be approved by the Outreach Officer.

 The Producer will make sure that all VNC rules and procedures as well as any city ordinances governing Town Halls and Events are communicated

 to those planning Town Hall events.
-It is the producer’s responsibility to periodically review Town Hall plans to insure that the established rules, procedures and ordinances are followed.
+It is the producer’s responsibility to periodically review Town Hall plans to ensure that the established rules, procedures and ordinances are followed.
 As such, it is suggested that the Producer be invited to all planning meetings.

 Town Hall expenditures must be approved in advance by the Producer and invoices/receipts properly submitted to the VNC Treasurer.
 (Note: Under LA City finance rules, the VNC cannot reimburse any expenditure by non-Board members)

-[Placeholder]

 Elections, Ratifications, Referendums